simonsobs/sohpc/README.md

 which is compatible with the MPI version on your system.
 Most HPC centers that support container solutions will inject / mount the system libraries (including MPI) into user containers when they are launched.
 This makes it critical to use a container that includes an ABI compatible MPI implementation.
+For example, on the Cray systems at NERSC, you should use the MPICH flavor of the container when using shifter

 ## Generate the Install Script